Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Symmetric LQG dynamic teams

-where $K_{t}^{(T)}$ are obtained by considering only one DM and ignoring other DMs. \end{theorem} \begin{proof} The proof is similar to that of Theorem \ref{the:4.2}, using the results in \cite{HoChu} and Corollary \ref{lem:4.4.4.4}. \end{proof} \begin{remark} A related work is \cite{nayyar2014optimal}, where structural results for optimal policy have been obtained for finite horizon LQG problems on graphs.
+where $K_{t}^{(T)}$ are obtained by considering only one DM and ignoring other DMs. \end{theorem} \begin{proof} The proof is similar to that of Theorem \ref{the:4.2} by \cite{HoChu} and Corollary \ref{lem:4.4.4.4}. \end{proof} \begin{remark} A related work is \cite{nayyar2014optimal}, where structural results for optimal policy have been obtained for finite horizon LQG problems on graphs.
 In our analysis above, the structural result for the optimal policy is obtained without assuming that decision makers who have no common ancestors and no common descendants have either uncorrelated noise or are decoupled through the cost function.
-Instead exchangeable partially nested LQG teams with correlated initial states and disturbances are considered.
-Moreover, here, the graph structures may not be trees in general, as opposed to \cite{nayyar2014optimal}, where a multi-tree structure has been imposed on a graph. \end{remark} In the following, we present results for LQG teams with a mean-field coupling through the cost function.
-First, using Corollary \ref{the:3.10}, we obtain globally optimal policies for $N$-DM teams with a mean-field coupling with correlated initial states and disturbances.
-However, we note that in our model, the mean-field coupling is only in the cost function and not in the dynamics.
-Next, as an implication of Theorem \ref{the:mft}, we show the convergence of optimal polices for LQG $N$-DM mean-field teams on a tree to the corresponding optimal policy of mean-field teams. \begin{itemize}[wide = 0pt] \item[\textbf{Problem} \bf{($\mathcal{P}_{T,\text{LQG}}^{N, \text{MF}}$)}:] Consider the expected cost function for $N$-DM LQG teams with a mean-field coupling as
+Instead, exchangeable partially nested LQG teams with correlated initial states and disturbances are considered.
+Moreover, here, the graph structures may not be trees in general, as opposed to \cite{nayyar2014optimal} where a multi-tree structure has been imposed on a graph. \end{remark}

+{Now, we present results for LQG teams with a mean-field coupling through the cost function.
+First, using Corollary \ref{the:3.10}, we obtain globally optimal policies for $N$-DM teams with a mean-field coupling and correlated initial states and disturbances.
+Next, as an implication of Theorem \ref{the:mft}, we show the convergence of optimal policies for LQG $N$-DM mean-field teams on a tree to the corresponding optimal policy of mean-field teams.} Let $I_{t}^{i}=\{x_{[0:t]}^{i}, u_{[0:t-1]}^{i}\}$ for $i \in \mathbb{N}$, and dynamics be as \eqref{eq:state}. \begin{itemize}[wide = 0pt] \item[\textbf{Problem} \bf{($\mathcal{P}_{T,\text{LQG}}^{N, \text{MF}}$)}:] Consider the expected cost function of $\underline{\gamma}_{T}^{N}$ as